ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-_End of Monad Interfaces_
+## Implementaions

 Now we provide implementations of the monad interfaces.

-The identity monad, which is the end of each transformer chain:
+The identity monad, which is the end of each transformer chain reads:

 ```scala mdoc
 trait IdentityMonad extends Monad {